Bratislava Lamač railway station

 Bratislava Lamač railway station (Pozsony-Lamacs vasútállomás, Železničná stanica Bratislava-Lamač, Železniční stanice Bratislava-Lamač) is a small railway station (technically a train halt) inside the Lamač borough of Bratislava, Slovakia.
 Until 1947 the station was called "Lamač".
 The railway station is administered under Bratislava main railway station, with the station master (prednosta) residing there as well.
 It lies at the edge of the Lamač and Dúbravka boroughs of Bratislava.

 Bratislava Lamač railway station is the smallest true railway station in Bratislava.
 It contains four tracks of rails allowing the trains to cross tracks or the express trains to overtake slower passenger or freight trains.
 The station building was reconstructed in 2007.

 History

 In the past, stone from the nearby quarry was loaded onto trains here.
 The narrow-rail line for this purpose was built in 1924.

+During Second World War, the station served as transport hub for the nearby detention camp at Patrónka.
+From here, 7,800 Slovak citizens, mostly Jews, were deported into foreign concentration camps and extermination camps starting in 1942.

 On 21 May 2012 a 41-year-old woman died when she stumbled at the first platform when crossing the lines, falling down under a passing train.
 The accident caused seven trains to be delayed for a total time of 201 minutes.